OstrowskiDev/old-school-youtube/docs/selectors.md

 1. **`ytd-browse`**
    - Top level container for channel content.
 Sometimes.
 Sometimes is deactivated and other elements take its place as top level container for channel content.
-   - Because of above is not good for targeting with mutationObserver.
+   - Because of above its not good for targeting with mutationObserver.

 2. **`ytd-section-list-renderer`**
    - Low level container for channel videos and shorts section.